-Whether you introduce good bacteria into your body through your dietary or supplementation, it could be beneficial to your bone health.
+Whether you introduce good bacteria into your body through your diet or supplementation, it could be beneficial to your bone health.
 Alterations that enhance nutrients like vitamin D, magnesium, and calcium are an attractive strategy to reduce the risk of bone diseases.

 The Gut Bone Connection

 So, what’s the connection between your gut and bones?

 Intestinal inflammation can cause osteoporosis in extreme cases, such as inflammatory bowel disease.
 Studies are currently underway to test the effects of probiotics to treat such diseases due to their anti-inflammatory properties.